+Note:

-Note: Before selecting a System ID, ensure that it is not already in use by another system within the radio coverage area.
+- Before selecting a System ID, ensure that it is not already in use by another system within the radio coverage area. - The System ID on the side of the target must match the System ID in Read16 Software.
+See page 3 for instructions.